-After Christian failed Officer Wagner's field sobriety tests,

-Officer Wagner arrested him for driving under the influence.
+After Christian failed Officer Wagner's field sobriety tests, Officer Wagner arrested him for driving under the influence.

 Officer Wagner then handcuffed Christian and searched his person incident to the arrest.
-As a result of the search, Officer

-Wagner found a ziplock bag of marijuana in Christian's front pocket.
+As a result of the search, Officer Wagner found a ziplock bag of marijuana in Christian's front pocket.
 Officer Wagner placed Christian in his patrol car and sought identification of Christian and registration of the truck.

 Christian provided a false name to Officer Wagner and failed to produce a vehicle registration or proof of ownership.

-Meanwhile Officer Barbour arrived on the scene and arrested the truck's only passenger, David Winthrop Paschall, after finding a concealed weapon on the truck's front seat.
+During this time, Paschall remained in the truck's passenger seat.
+Officer Barbour then arrived on the scene and approached Paschall.
+Officer Barbour arrested Paschall after finding a concealed gun on the truck's front seat.

-While both subjects were handcuffed, Officer Wagner searched both the bed of the truck and a toolbox contained there.
+While both subjects were handcuffed, Officer Wagner searched both the bed of the truck and a toolbox contained therein.
 Officer Wagner observed some unboxed office products scattered loosely in the bed of the truck and, upon opening the toolbox, found more office products.
-In response to Officer Wagner's inquiry about the office products, Christian stated that his brother in Richmond had given him all of the products except a computer that he had purchased from an unnamed person for fifty dollars. alleged purchase price of the computer caused Officer Wagner some concern.
+In response to Officer Wagner's inquiry about the office products, Christian stated that his brother in Richmond had given him all of the products except a computer that he had purchased from an unnamed person for fifty dollars.
+Paschall claimed to know nothing about the items. alleged purchase price of the computer caused Officer Wagner some concern.
 Based on this concern and Christian's statement that the equipment came from his brother, Officer Wagner removed an answering machine from the truck bed and took it into the Amoco to play the greeting on the machine.
-Christian's motion to suppress the evidence obtained as a result of Officer Wagner's search of the truck, including the evidence obtained from the answering machine, was granted.
+Paschall's motion to suppress the evidence obtained as a result of Officer Wagner's search of the truck, including the evidence obtained from the answering machine, was granted.

-Christian first contends that this Court should bar the Commonwealth's claim because it failed to raise the issue of standing at the suppression hearing.
-The record fails to support Christian's contention.
-The Commonwealth elicited testimony from Officer Wagner, the hearing's only witness, that Christian could not provide proof of ownership of the truck when asked.
-Commonwealth also made clear that it was contesting Christian's standing to challenge the suppression of the office equipment by seeking to elicit testimony at the hearing that the equipment was owned by a church.
-The Commonwealth also sought to have admitted a stipulation regarding the ownership of the equipment, thought to have been agreed to by Christian's counsel.
-Finally, at the trial court's direction, the Commonwealth provided the court a legal memorandum in lieu of closing argument, asserting clearly the Commonwealth's contention that Christian failed to establish standing with respect to either the truck or the tape machine.
-Christian's brief likewise addressed the issue of standing, contending, in effect, that the Commonwealth had the burden to establish that Christian did not have standing and that it failed to put on any such evidence.
-While the trial court did not rule on the question, it is apparent from both the briefs and the evidence the Commonwealth sought to elicit, that both parties believed that standing was in dispute and before the court.
+Paschall first contends that this Court should bar the Commonwealth's claim because it failed to raise the issue of standing at the suppression hearing.
+The record fails to support Paschall's contention.
+The Commonwealth elicited testimony from Officer Wagner, the hearing's only witness, that Christian could not provide proof of ownership of the truck when asked. respect to the office equipment, the Commonwealth elicited testimony that Paschall claimed to have no knowledge of the office equipment found in the back of the truck.
+In addition, the Commonwealth made clear that it was contesting standing to challenge the suppression of the office equipment by seeking to have admitted a stipulation entered into by Paschall that the church owned the equipment.
+Finally, at the trial court's direction, the Commonwealth provided the court a legal memorandum in lieu of closing argument, asserting clearly the Commonwealth's contention that Paschall failed to establish standing with respect to either the truck or the tape machine.
+Although Paschall did not address the issue in his brief, his co-defendant who participated fully in the suppression hearing, filed a brief addressing the issue, contending, in effect, that the Commonwealth had the burden to establish that the appellees did not have standing and that it failed to put on any such evidence.
+While the trial court did not rule on the question, it is apparent from both the briefs and the evidence that all parties believed that standing was in dispute and before the court.